How to organise a hotpot dinner

 Ingredients:

-Vegetables like spinach, bok choy, choy sum, variety of mushrooms, even carrots, potatoes, dried seaweed are delicious.
+Vegetables like spinach, bok choy, choy sum, a variety of mushrooms, even carrots, potatoes, and dried seaweed are delicious.
 You can add tofu and noodles for carbs and textures.
 You can easily get udon, rice noodles, or mung bean noodles.

 When it is done, everything can go into the dishwasher.